douglasgreen/outlines/topics.md

 * Nutrition
 * Object-Oriented Programming and Namespaces in PHP - in process
 * Object-Oriented Programming - done
+* Object-Oriented Programming in JavaScript
+* Object-Oriented Programming in Python
 * Oceans
 * Online Learning
 * Ontological Engineering